Durham University Economics graduate Claudia Macdonald has enjoyed a meteoric rise through the rugby ranks since first picking up a ball aged 19.

 “I only started playing when I went to University, and I’m still not entirely sure what made me rock up at my first college session, but it’s a decision I’ll never regret," said Macdonald.

 Claudia went on to captain Durham University Women’s Rugby Football Club 1st XV and 1st sevens sides for the season 2017-18, joining Tyrrells Premier 15s side Darlington Mowden Park Sharks to make her debut in September 2017.
-And while she started in the back line, she is now more likely to be seen at scrum half.
+And while she started in the back line, she now plays at scrum half.

-Having moved to Wasps FC Ladies for the 2018-19 season, she joins the England Women EPS for the first time.
+Having moved to Wasps FC Ladies for the 2018-19 season, she was awarded an England EPS agreement in January 2019.
 Born in Epsom, her family moved to Dubai in 2008 for four years as her father Roger pursued a job there in property development.
 Whilst in Dubai, her brother Alex represented the Arabian Gulf side.
-Older brother Seb MacDonald also played overseas, with Swieqi Overseas Rugby Club in Malta.
+Older brother Seb also played overseas, with Swieqi Overseas Rugby Club in Malta.

 A PADI-qualified rescue scuba diver, Claudia completed her studies at St John’s School, Leatherhead, where she played a variety of sports including netball, tennis and hockey.